brandonbloom/eclj/README.md

 Woefully incomplete and highly experimental!

 The majority of special forms are implemented.

-Only the forms related to classes are not yet implemented: `deftype`, `reify`, `defprotocol`, etc.
+Notably forms related to classes are not yet implemented:
+`deftype`, `reify`, `defprotocol`, etc.

 ## Usage